debate-map/app/README.md

 	* 2.2\) Option 2, using the web-server package within k8s:
 		* 2.2.1\) If you've made code changes, build the frontend's webpack bundle into an actual file, in production mode, by running `npm start client.build.prodQuick` (has vsc-1 task).
 		* 2.2.2\) Run (in repo root): `npm start backend.tiltUp_local`
-		* 2.2.3\) Wait till Tilt has finished deploying everything to your local k8s cluster. (can use the Tilt webpage/ui, or press `s` in the tilt terminal, to monitor)
+		* 2.2.3\) Wait till Tilt has finished deploying everything to your local k8s cluster. (to monitor, press space to open the Tilt web-ui, or `s` for an in-terminal display)
 * 3\) Open the locally-served frontend, by opening in your browser: `localhost:5101` (webpack), or `localhost:5100` (k8s web-server) (if you want to connect to the remote db, add `?db=prod` to the end of the url)

 > For additional notes on using Tilt, see here: [tilt-notes](#tilt-notes)